Close Protection UK: The Times Interviews Westminster Security

 Whilst we can’t comment on specific cases due to client confidentiality, we have recently provided close protection to a well-known public figure due to a comment made on social media that hit the headlines.
 This wasn’t the first time a situation like this has manifested, and it certainly won’t be the last.
 These days everyone and everything is online for the world to see, this makes it very easy for a person to be stalked, tracked and hacked.
 Equally, it makes it easier for our private investigators to find them and bring them to justice.
 The police can only do so much, they’re overstretched, underfunded and overworked.
 When people feel they have nowhere else to turn, they often call us and say they wish they’d have called us first.
-Private security and investigations will never replace the police, but it’s an effective alternative and complimentary service for those in need.
+Private security and investigations will never replace the police, but it’s an effective alternative and complementary service for those in need.

 Typically, what tends to be the professional background of personal bodyguards these days?
 Any shift, from the traditional backgrounds of police/army?
 Has there been a rise in the number of female bodyguards perhaps?

 Bodyguards all over the world generally come from military or police backgrounds, the skills learnt and experience gained is highly transferable and desirable in the private security industry.
 It’s often requested by clients as they know that training in the services is far more advanced and in-depth than the civilian equivalent.
 Having said that, there are good and bad operators from both walks of life.
 Female bodyguards with paediatric skills are also highly sought by high net-worth families, they offer a discreet security presence and peace of mind for worried parents, whilst blending in as a family member, Au-pair or friend.

 What are the rules governing what they (bodyguards) can and cannot do in order to protect their client?